hieblmi/go-host-lnaddr/README.md

 ## Features
 - Implements the LN address protocol to receive lightning payments to an email-like address.
 - Can host multiple lightning addresses on the same server instance.
-- Notification support for payment receipts.
-Currently there is only support for notifications via email but additonal notifcators are planned.
+- Notification support for payment receipts
+        - via email
+        - telegram
+        - http
+        - more in the future.

 ## Install and Setup
 ### Clone & Build